Renas-dev/ProfielPlus/databasedump.md

+Welcome to MRS ProfielPlus project, to make sure our website works as intended u have to follow these steps below.
+Write the following commands in the query console.

+First command we run is to assure other database from other projects groups are deleted.
+1. Drop DATABASE ProfielPlus;

+Second step will create the database for our application.
-CREATE DATABASE ProfielPlus;
+2. CREATE DATABASE ProfielPlus;

+Third we will use the created database.
-use ProfielPlus;
+3. USE DATABASE ProfielPlus;

+Fourth we will create a table USERS this is needed to Login and for the admin to create users.
-CREATE TABLE users
+4. CREATE TABLE users
 (
 id             INT(11)     NOT NULL AUTO_INCREMENT PRIMARY KEY, firstname      VARCHAR(32) NULL,